U.S. senator urges Tesla to rebrand its Autopilot driver assistance system to reduce misuse

 Tesla, in its letter, said its revisions to steering wheel monitoring meant that in most situations “a limp hand on the wheel from a sleepy driver will not work, nor will the coarse hand pressure of a person with impaired motor controls, such as a drunk driver.”

-It added that devices “marketed to trick Autopilot, may be able to trick the system for a short time, but generally not for an entire trip before Autopilot disengages.”
+It added that devices “marketed to trick Autopilot may be able to trick the system for a short time, but generally not for an entire trip before Autopilot disengages.”

 Tesla also wrote that while videos like those cited by Markey showed “a few bad actors who are grossly abusing Autopilot” they represented only “a very small percentage of our customer base.”

-Earlier this month, the U.S. National Highway Traffic Safety Administration (NHTSA) said it was launching an investigation into a 14th crash involving Tesla in which it suspects Autopilot or other advanced driver assistance system was in use.
+Earlier this month, the U.S. National Highway Traffic Safety Administration (NHTSA) said it was launching an investigation into a 14th crash involving Tesla in which it suspects Autopilot or another advanced driver assistance system was in use.

-(Reporting by David Shepardson; Editing by Chizu Nomiyama and Tom Brown)
+(Reporting by David Shepardson, editing by Chizu Nomiyama and Tom Brown.)